Myrena Mercken-De Braekeleer

 What happens in the first session?

 When you come for a first session, I will be most interested to hear everybody's ideas about what the problem is, what you would hope happens and what you hope to achieve.
 There will also be some 'housekeeping tasks' like taking some details, explaining about confidentiality, data protection and answering any questions you may have.
 And so a first session may take longer than an hour.

-This first session experience which is very useful in itself, may help you to decide whether this the kind of support is suitable to you.
+This first session experience which is very useful in itself, may help you to decide whether this kind of support is suitable to you.

 How often would I attend a session?

 In Family Therapy, sessions are usually at two or three week intervals.
 However there are no rigid rules and sometimes it is useful to have weekly sessions, it depends on your situation and where we are in the work together.
 We may start off weekly and increase time in between appointments up to three weeks.
 When we are nearing the end of our work together, appointments could be spread further apart.
 We would talk about this and decide what is most suitable for yourself.

 Some clients like to return for a review several months later.

 How long would I need to attend Family Therapy?

-Family Therapy can already be useful in 6-10 sessions with a midway review, depending on the presenting problems.
-You may benefit from fewer session and on the other hand some families or part of the family may want to attend more sessions.
+Family Therapy can already be useful in 6-12 sessions with a midway review, depending on the presenting problems.
+You may benefit from fewer sessions.
+Some families or part of the family may want to attend more sessions.
 For some longer term engagement may be beneficial.
 However, how long the work goes on for will be part of our conversation when we review our work together so that it is fitting for you and your situation.